philkrie/Mallard-Kombat/README.md

 ### Who do I talk to? ###

-* Repo owner or admin
+* Repo owner or any of the admins
-* Other community or team contact